DIAGNOSIS AND TREATMENT

 Elevated serum titers of autoantibodies to VGCC are found in4,19,20:

-- ~90% of patients with LEMS not associated with cancer
+- 85%-90% of LEMS patients without an associated cancer

 Clinical significance